 Only fans of the Korean show Crash Landing Into You will understand this quip.
 Lindenhof was featured in the opening credits of this hit Korean TV show.
 Lindenhof is only 600 meters or 8 minutes by foot from the train station so totally easy to reach.

 Lindenhof is definitely a place to visit in Zurich.
-From Lindenhof, you can view the old town, the Limmat river, the Grossmünster, the town hall.
+From Lindenhof, you can view the old town, the Limmat river, the Grossmünster, and the town hall.
 It is 20 meters higher on top of a little hill.
 It has a calming, relaxing charm.
 Lindenhof provides another viewpoint of Zurich similar to the Polyterasse – closer, less extensive, more personal, but also so beautiful.

 Address: Lindenhofstrasse, Pfalzgasse, Fortunagasse, 8001 Zurich.
 Trams: 6, 7, 11, 13 – Rennweg, 4 or 15 – Rudolf-Brun-Brücke